sagemath/trac_to_gh/Issue 1971.md

 # Issue 1971: notebook/jsmath -- make an optional spkg with the image fonts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1971

 Original creator: was